-- (1) The activities of the Community include the establishment of an internal market characterized by the abolition of obstacles to the free movement of goods and the creation of a system ensuring that competition in the internal market is not distorted.
-The creation of the legal conditions enabling undertakings to adapt their activities in manufacturing and distributing products to a Community dimension helps to attain these objectives.
-A patent to which uniform protection is given and which produces uniform effects throughout the Community should feature amongst the legal instruments which undertakings have at their disposal. - (1a) A cost effective, legally secure Community patent will in particular benefit Small and Medium-Sized Enterprises (hereafter: SMEs) and would be complementary to the Small Business Act for Europe.
-The creation of such a unitary title should make access to the patent system easier, less costly and less risky, which would be of particular importance for SMEs.
+(1) The activities of the European Union (hereafter "EU") include the establishment of an internal market characterized by the abolition of obstacles to the free movement of goods and the creation of a system ensuring that competition in the internal market is not distorted.
+The creation of the legal conditions enabling undertakings to adapt their activities in manufacturing and distributing products to an EU dimension helps to attain these objectives.
+A patent to which uniform protection is given and which produces uniform effects throughout the EU should feature amongst the legal instruments which undertakings have at their disposal.